sunilbooks/SelfLearnJava/README.md

 SelfLearn Java By Sunil Sahu
 =============================
+# About Book
+Self-Learn Java caters to computer science students and Java developers of all levels who seek to understand, refresh, or enhance their understanding of core Java principles.
+Professionals in Java enterprise development, particularly those pursuing job opportunities in major IT multinational companies, will find this book exceptionally beneficial.

+# Example Source Code
-This project includes the source code for the examples in the Self Learn Java Book.
+This project contains the source code for the examples featured in the Self-Learn Java book.

 Book topics
 1. Introduction
 2. Java Execution Environment
 3. Getting Started